-These two factors greatly increase the risk of developing laryngeal or hypopharyngeal cancer:
+These 2 factors greatly increase the risk of developing laryngeal and hypopharyngeal cancer:

 Tobacco.
 Use of tobacco, including cigarettes, cigars, pipes, chewing tobacco, and snuff, is the single largest risk factor for head and neck cancer.
 Eighty-five percent (85%) of head and neck cancer is linked to tobacco use.
-Secondhand smoke may also increase a person’s risk.
+Secondhand smoke may also increase a person’s risk, as does smoking marijuana.

 Alcohol.
 Frequent and heavy consumption of alcohol increases the risk of both laryngeal and hypopharyngeal cancer.
 Using tobacco and alcohol together increases this risk even more.

-Other factors that can raise a person’s risk of developing laryngeal or hypopharyngeal cancer include:
+Other factors that can raise a person’s risk of developing laryngeal and hypopharyngeal cancer include:

 Gender.
-Men are four to five times more likely than women to develop laryngeal and hypopharyngeal cancer.
+Men are 4 to 5 times more likely than women to develop laryngeal and hypopharyngeal cancer.

 Age.
 People over 55 are at higher risk, although younger people may also develop these types of cancer.

-Race.
-Black and white people are more likely to develop laryngeal and hypopharyngeal cancer than Asian Americans and Hispanic Americans.
+Race/Ethnicity.
+Black people and white people are more likely to develop laryngeal and hypopharyngeal cancer than Asian people and Hispanic people.

 Occupational inhalants.
-Exposure to asbestos, wood dust, paint fumes, and certain chemicals may increase a person’s risk of developing laryngeal or hypopharyngeal cancer.
+Exposure to asbestos, wood dust, paint fumes, and certain chemicals may increase a person’s risk of developing laryngeal and hypopharyngeal cancer.

 Poor nutrition.
 A diet low in vitamins A and E can raise a person’s risk of laryngeal and hypopharyngeal cancer.
 Foods that are rich in these vitamins may help prevent the disease, including eating fresh fruits and vegetables, although more research is needed.

 Plummer-Vinson syndrome.
 This rare condition involves iron deficiency and causes difficulty swallowing.
 The presence of this disease increases the risk of hypopharyngeal cancer.